writethedocs/www/docs/conf/portland/2020/news/cfp-reminder.rst

 Support our community by sponsoring
 -----------------------------------

-Every year we are fortunate to have the support of like-minded organizations and communities, who believe in the collaborative and welcoming community spirit and help us make our events more awesome.
+Every year we are fortunate to have the support of like-minded organizations and communities, who believe in the collaborative and welcoming community spirit and help us make our events great.

 We'd like to thank our initial conference sponsors:

 * `Microsoft <https://www.microsoft.com/>`_